 NOTE THE BATTERY EYE MAY REMAIN RED FOR A PERIOD OF TIME (UP TO SEVERAL DAYS), EVEN AFTER THE BATTERY IS FULLY CHARGED, BECAUSE THE ACID IS NOT YET FULLY MIXED.

-For additional information, refer to the PTS Website, web based Technician training "Fix It Right The First Time" course "Battery Testing and Charging 34G02W0" (FCS-14246-WEB on the website).
+For additional information, refer to the PTS Website, web based Technician training "Fix It Right The First Time" course "Battery Testing and Charging 34G02W0" (website).

 WARRANTY STATUS: Eligible Under Provisions Of New Vehicle Limited Warranty Coverage